 Chris Lewis MP - Essex

 Feed Ontario’s new Hunger Report | Dec 1, 2025

+These numbers reflect a growing affordability crisis.
+Canadians are doing everything right, yet can’t get ahead — even with full-time work.
 Conservatives continue to press for practical steps to lower costs on families, including ending taxes and policies that increase the price of food, fuel, and housing.

+Chris Lewis MP - Essex